DanielC8/FlappyBirdAI/README.md

 - Ensure mutation rate isn't too high/low

 **Web visualization not loading**
-- Ensure `best_weights.json` exists in web/ folder
+- Ensure `best_weights.json` exists in docs/ folder
 - Check browser console for JavaScript errors
-- Verify all web files are in correct locations
+- Verify all docs files are in correct locations

 **Poor AI performance**
 - Train for more generations